On the Longest Spanning Tree with Neighborhoods: Introduction

 Given a set $\N$ of $n$ neighborhoods, we define the following parameters.
-A \emph{monochromatic diameter} pair is a pair of points in the same region attaining a maximum distance.
-A \emph{bichromatic diameter} pair is a pair of points from two regions attaining a maximum distance, \ie, $p_i \in X_i$, $p_j \in X_j$, where $X_i,X_j \in \N$, $i \neq j$, and $|p_iq_i|$ is maximum.
+A \emph{monochromatic diameter} pair is a pair of points in the same neighborhood attaining a maximum distance.
+A \emph{bichromatic diameter} pair is a pair of points from two neighborhoods attaining a maximum distance, \ie, $p_i \in X_i$, $p_j \in X_j$, where $X_i,X_j \in \N$, $i \neq j$, and $|p_ip_j|$ is maximum.
+A \emph{diameter} pair is a pair of points (in the same neighborhood or in different neighborhoods) attaining an overall maximum distance.

 For $X \in \N$ and $p \in X$, let $d_\textrm{max}(p)$ denote the maximum distance between $p$ and any point of a neighborhood $Y \in \N \setminus \{X\}$.
-It is well known and easy to prove that both a monochromatic diameter and bichromatic diameter pair are attained by pairs of vertices in the input instance.
-An optimal (longest) Spanning Tree with neighborhoods is denoted by $T_\textrm{OPT}$; it is a geometric graph whose vertices are the representative points of the $n$ regions.
+It is well known and easy to prove that both a monochromatic diameter and a bichromatic diameter pair are attained by pairs of vertices in the input instance.
+An optimal (longest) spanning tree with neighborhoods is denoted by $T_\textrm{OPT}$; it is a geometric graph whose vertices are the representative points of the $n$ neighborhoods.

+\paragraph{Our results.} We start by providing a factor $1/2$ approximation to {\sc Max-St-N}.
+We then offer two refinement steps achieving a better ratio.
+The last refinement step proves the following.

+\begin{theorem} Given a set $\N$ of $n$ neighborhoods in $\RR^d$ (with total vertex complexity $N$), a ratio $0.511$ approximation for the maximum spanning tree for the neighborhoods in $\N$ can be computed in polynomial time. \end{theorem}

+It is natural to try to include long edges (with endpoints in different neighborhoods) when constructing a long spanning tree.
+However, in this regard we show that every algorithm that always includes a bichromatic diameter pair in the solution is bound to have an approximation ratio at most $\sqrt{2-\sqrt3}=0.517\ldots$ (via Figure~\ref{fig:eg} in Section~\ref{sec:analysis}).

+\paragraph{Background and related work.} Computing the minimum or maximum Euclidean spanning trees of a point set are classical problems in a geometric setting~\cite{MPSY90,PS85}.
+The Traveling Salesman Problem ({\sc TSP}) is yet another related problem with a rich history of research in combinatorial optimization.
+Several variants of the TSP including the \emph{Euclidean Traveling Salesman Problem} ({\sc ETSP}) and \emph{Maximum Traveling Salesman Problem} ({\sc MAX TSP}) are surveyed in~\cite{Ep00,Mi00,Mi17}.